henrybourne/henrybourne.github.io/_portfolio/calrec-argo.markdown

 The new surface was launched five years later, in 2022, evolving from these fundamental principals.

 My goal when I kicked off the Calrec Assist developments was to create a browser-based UI platform that could be reused across many different products and applications to support a consistent workflow, wherever it was used, and support reuse among the development teams.
-I had large format mixers in mind when I started Assist, so naturally, Argo was centred around this concept.
-This seems to have carried through to the final product.
-The visual style of the UI has been updated considerably since I left, and is arguably improved.
+I had large format mixers in mind when I started Assist, so naturally, what later became Argo was built upon this concept.
+The visual style of the Assist UI has been updated considerably since I left, and is arguably improved.

 With the hardware surface for Argo, I envisioned a modular surface where the same components could be reused to construct different product variations.
 Each section of the surface would be completely self contained.
 To create a larger surface, just connect more self-contained sections together.
 This concept remains, although the design, range and potential combinations of panels has evolved since I left.